Home › Research › H2-DRI in India: Green Steel Economics

 |---|---|---|---|---|

-| Today (2026) | USD 4.67/kg | USD 150–225/t steel | ~€153–179/t steel (EU ETS ~€65/t) | Still H2-DRI disadvantage |
+| Today (2026) | USD 4.67/kg | USD 150 to 225/t steel | ~€153 to 179/t steel (EU ETS ~€65/t) | Still H2-DRI disadvantage |

-| 2028–2030 Mission trajectory | USD 2.5–3/kg | USD 80–120/t steel | ~€180–230/t steel (EU ETS ~€80/t) | Approaching parity for EU exports |
+| 2028 to 2030 Mission trajectory | USD 2.5 to 3/kg | USD 80 to 120/t steel | ~€180 to 230/t steel (EU ETS ~€80/t) | Approaching parity for EU exports |

-| 2032 and beyond Mission target | USD 2/kg | USD 50–80/t steel | ~€225–260/t steel (EU ETS ~€100/t) | H2-DRI potentially competitive for EU-export producers |
+| 2032 and beyond Mission target | USD 2/kg | USD 50 to 80/t steel | ~€225 to 260/t steel (EU ETS ~€100/t) | H2-DRI potentially competitive for EU-export producers |

 The CBAM-CCTS financial calculation is not the only lens through which H2-DRI economics should be evaluated in India.
-India imports approximately 90% of its metallurgical coal — primarily from Australia, the United States, Russia, Mozambique and Indonesia.
-Coking coal prices spiked to over USD 400 per tonne in 2022, adding directly to steel production costs across India’s entire primary sector.
-A 1.5 MTPA H2-DRI plant running on green hydrogen eliminates the coking coal dependency for that capacity entirely — removing approximately 1.5 MTPA of coal import exposure and the associated price volatility.
+India imports approximately 90% of its metallurgical coal, primarily from Australia, the United States, Russia, Mozambique and Indonesia.
+Coking coal prices spiked to over USD 400 per tonne in 2022, adding directly to steel production costs across India's entire primary sector.
+A 1.5 MTPA H2-DRI plant running on green hydrogen eliminates the coking coal dependency for that capacity entirely, removing approximately 1.5 MTPA of coal import exposure and the associated price volatility.
 At current met coal import prices of USD 200 to 250 per tonne, the coking coal cost saving partially offsets the green hydrogen cost premium.
-This is why leading producers like JSW Steel frame H2-DRI as an energy security investment alongside a climate one — and why IEEFA characterises it as providing India with “steel without the energy security challenge.”
+This is why leading producers like JSW Steel frame H2-DRI as an energy security investment alongside a climate one, and why IEEFA characterises it as providing India with "steel without the energy security challenge."

-The structural problem — 182 MT of new BF capacity
+The structural problem: 182 MT of new BF capacity

 What needs to happen for H2-DRI to scale in India